What is holiday company travel insurance?

 2. How much insurance do I need if I'm with a good holiday company?

-Depending on how you've bought your holiday, you may benefit from protections which make some parts of your insurance less necessary.
+Depending on how you've bought your holiday, you may benefit from protections that make some parts of your insurance less necessary.

 Similarly, the cost of your holiday will dictate how much cancellation cover you'd need if it fell through.